mosteo/btrfs-status/README.md

 Balance | Unstable | Incomplete balances may cause unescapable read-only mount | [1](https://btrfs.wiki.kernel.org/index.php/Gotchas#Incomplete_chunk_conversion) (personally bitten when reshaping a single to RAID1, IIRC)

 ## Horror diary
 * 2017-02-14: After a hard freeze (probably graphics-driver related) and reboot, my root partition, a plain, defaults, single profile btrfs panics at mount time.
 Unbootable system, my first where I tried to use btrfs for the root partition, lasted less than a month :'(.
 Home seems healthy though.
 I haven't tried yet to repair the filesystem.
 Kernel is 4.4.0 from Ubuntu 16.04.1 LTS.
-Lesson learned.
+  * Update 2017-02-15: Mounting from a live 4.8 kernel made the issue go away...
 * 2017-01-09: Quotas in a backup drive (used to identify individual space usage in snapshots) made mount/unmount take ages, 100% IO load during hours.
 Solved by disabling quotas from live rolling release OpenSuse usb (couldn't with the 16.04.1 Ubuntu installation).

 ## Final admonitory